Code-Institute-Submissions/monkees-milestone-project-one/README.md

 Once I've learnt JavaScript and back-end web development, I will add further functionality to the existing features on my website.

 - **'Sign Up!' modal action** - I will add further functionality to the 'Submit' button so that it displays an on-screen 'Thank you' message.
 I will also add functionality for an email to be sent to users to confirm that they have successfully signed up for the band's newsletter.
-- **Hamburger button** - I will add functionality for the burger button to change to a close icon once the full screen overlay menu is triggered and displayed.
+- **Hamburger button** - I will add functionality for the burger button to change to a 'X' icon once the full screen overlay menu is triggered and displayed.
 - **Full screen overlay menu** - I will improve the display and functionality of the full screen overlay menu, which will in turn reduce the amount of CSS code that I've had to use instead.
 - **Spinning music discs** - I will add functionality to these discs so that they are triggered to spin when the user plays the music within the relevant iframe, and they will stop spinning when the music is stopped.
-- **Audio and video controls** - I will add personal styles to the existing audio and video controls so that they also reflect the brand of the band and the theme of the website, and so that they appear the same in all browsers.
+- **Audio and video controls** - I will add custom styles to the existing audio and video controls so that they also reflect the brand of the band and the theme of the website, and so that they appear the same in all browsers.
 - **'Book Now' modal action** - I will add further functionality to the 'Submit' button so that it displays an on-screen 'Thank you' message.
 I will also add functionality for an email to be sent to users with further instructions to complete the ticket booking process.
 - **'Limited availability' alert** - I will add functionality to the 'Limited availability' alert so that it is only displayed when there is a limited availability of tickets for that particular concert.
-- **'Sold Out' disabled button** - I will add functionality to the 'Sold Out' button so that it is only displayed when there the particular concert is sold out.
+- **'Sold Out' disabled button** - I will add functionality to the 'Sold Out' button so that it is only displayed when the particular concert is sold out.
 This will require the 'Book Now' button to change to a 'Sold Out' button in this event.
-- **Form with submit button on contact.html page** - I will add functionality to the 'Submit'button so that it displays an on-screen 'Thanks for booking us!' message.
+- **Form with submit button on contact.html page** - I will add functionality to the 'Submit' button so that it displays an on-screen 'Thanks for booking us!' message.
 I will also add functionality for an email to be sent to users to confirm that they have booked the band for their event.
 - **Form date selector** - I will add functionality to the date selector icon to change it to a calendar icon.
 I will also add my custom styles to the calendar and improve the fuctionality so that it greys out any dates that have already been booked, or when the band is unavailable.

 ## Technologies Used